Ramsay's Best Restaurant

 Ramsay's Best Restaurant is a television programme featuring British celebrity chef Gordon Ramsay broadcast on Channel 4.
 During the series restaurants from all over Britain competed in order to win the "Ramsay's Best Restaurant" title.
 The initial 16 restaurants were selected by Ramsay from a pool of some 12,000 entries submitted by Channel 4 viewers.

+Overview

 In the first stage of the competition, eight pairs of restaurants representing the same type of cuisine were pitted against each other, with winners progressing to semi-finals, and then the final.
 Although originally announced as a 12-part series, the series had nine episodes aired between September and November 2010.

 In the grand final broadcast on 9 November, the competition was won by Casamia, a Michelin-starred restaurant based in Bristol, with Prashad, an Indian Gujarati vegetarian restaurant from Bradford, finishing as runner-up.

 Format

 In the elimination round, two restaurants are chosen from each category of cuisine and subjected to three tests: